paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 <// Comments may enclose </other comments/> if the enclosing specifiers are repeated. //>
 ```

-Due to the nature of the Xfer syntax, representing empty values requires explicit delimiters.
+Due to the nature of the XferLang syntax, representing empty values requires explicit delimiters.

 ```xfer
 emptyString <"">